fortythreesam/FourthYearProject/report/report.md

 Since each individual applies two filters to the noisy image in each generation, the run time of the EA can grow quite large.
 This is especially the case when the filter list grows and more generations/population are required to find an optimal solution.
 This run-time is unfeasible for such a minor component of image processing.
 The computation time for finding the weak/rich textures in an image also grows more expensive when the image size increases which will be more common as better cameras become more affordable and the average resolution increases.

-In regard to the EA, if it is not given enough time(not enough generations/population) then a sub-optimal solution will be returned.
+In regard to the EA, if it is not given enough time(not enough generations/population) then a sub-optimal solution could be returned.
 This can lead to two different filters being used when a single filter would have been more optimal.
 The solution to this problem then contributes back to the aforementioned problem of large run-times.

 ### 5.5 Use Cases/Viability